HarshitKaushik/java-cheat-sheet/README.md

 ten++; //allowed.
 Java does the work behind the scenes for us.
 ```
 ### Boxing And New Instances
-- Auto Boxing helps in saving memory by reusing already created Wrapper objects.
-However, wrapper classes created using new are not reused.
+- Auto-boxing helps in saving memory by reusing already created Wrapper objects.
+However, wrapper classes created using ```new``` keyword are not reused.
-- Two wrapper objects created using new are not same object.
+- Two wrapper objects created using ```new``` keyword are not same objects for same literal values.

 ```java
 Integer nineA = new Integer(9);